 | Crisis and reputation | Protects trust when something goes wrong | Holding statements, response plans, stakeholder updates |

-The mix depends on brand maturity.
-A young DTC label may focus on creator seeding, founder story and digital PR.
-A premium brand may prioritize editorial, events, stylists and carefully selected tastemakers.
-A luxury house may use PR to protect scarcity and cultural status rather than generate mass traffic.
+The mix depends on the communication objective, stakeholder and brand position.
+A young label may focus on founder expertise, customer community and relevant digital media.
+A premium brand may prioritize editorial context, stylists and carefully selected events.
+A luxury house may protect scarcity and cultural status rather than pursue mass traffic.
+None of these approaches removes the need for accurate claims and operational readiness.

 Fashion PR vs fashion marketing vs advertising